-The Plan is comprised of both a Defined Benefit component and a Defined Contribution component.
-The Defined Benefit component was established by the Corporation effective October 1, 2000 and covered all eligible employees.
-Effective January 1, 2010, the Corporation established the Defined Contribution component for all newly hired Management and Exempt employees, along with those newly hired unionized employees who later transfer to a Management and Exempt position.
-These new employees are only eligible to participate in the Defined Contribution component of the Plan.
+The Plan is comprised of both a Defined Benefit (DB) component and a Defined Contribution (DC) component.
+The DB component was established by the Corporation effective October 1, 2000 and covered all eligible employees.
+Effective January 1, 2010, the Corporation established the DC component for all newly hired Management and Exempt employees, along with those newly hired unionized employees who later transfer to a Management and Exempt position.
+As of June 1, 2014 all newly hired Union of Postal Communication Employees (UPCE) along with those newly hired unionized employees who later transfer to a UPCE position joined the DC component.

 The Plan is domiciled in Canada.
-The address of the Plan's registered office is 2701 Riverside Drive, Ottawa, Ontario.
+The address of the Plan's registered office is 2701 Riverside Drive, Ottawa, Ontario b) Benefits i.
+Defined Benefit component

-A separate Supplementary Retirement Arrangement (SRA) has been established by the Corporation to provide for benefits that exceed maximum amount allowable under the ITA for registered pension plans.
+A separate Supplementary Retirement Arrangement (SRA) has been established by the Corporation to provide for benefits that exceed the maximum amount allowable under the ITA for registered pension plans.